mpadillagarcia/Time-Series-Clustering/README.md

 #### tslearn

 The tslearn package is one of the most widely used in the field of time series clustering and is specifically oriented towards time series clustering.
-Field studies like Asgari (2023) use this library among others.
+Field studies use this library among others.

 1. **TimeSeriesKMeans**: Based on the K-means algorithm and oriented towards time series.
 It uses the DTW distance measure, which considers temporal shifts.
-2. **KShape**: Focuses on the shape of time series, using elastic alignment for comparison (Paparrizos & Gravano, 2015).
+2. **KShape**: Focuses on the shape of time series, using elastic alignment for comparison.
-3. **KernelKMeans**: Uses a kernel to map time series to a higher-dimensional feature space, capturing nonlinear relationships (Dhillon, Guan & Kulis, 2004).
+3. **KernelKMeans**: Uses a kernel to map time series to a higher-dimensional feature space, capturing nonlinear relationships.
 The RBF kernel is used in this case.

 #### sktime

 The alternative to tslearn for time series clustering is sktime.
 This library offers interoperability with other widely used libraries like sklearn, pandas, and NumPy.
-It provides algorithms focused on time series, including machine learning models, transformation tools, and evaluation methods (Löning et al., 2019).
+It provides algorithms focused on time series, including machine learning models, transformation tools, and evaluation methods.

 1. **TimeSeriesKMeans**: Uses the mean of time series in each group as centroids.
 2. **TimeSeriesKMedoids**: Uses the time series from the dataset as medoids.